Computer vision: Robotic navigation

+Visual computing

 Other fields

 Besides the above-mentioned views on computer vision, many of the related research topics can also be studied from a purely mathematical point of view.
 For example, many methods in computer vision are based on statistics, optimization or geometry.
 Finally, a significant part of the field is devoted to the implementation aspect of computer vision; how existing methods can be realized in various combinations of software and hardware, or how these methods can be modified in order to gain processing speed without losing too much performance.
 Computer vision is also used in fashion eCommerce, inventory management, patent search, furniture, and the beauty industry.

 Distinctions

 The fields most closely related to computer vision are image processing, image analysis and machine vision.
 There is a significant overlap in the range of techniques and applications that these cover.
 This implies that the basic techniques that are used and developed in these fields are similar, something which can be interpreted as there is only one field with different names.
 On the other hand, it appears to be necessary for research groups, scientific journals, conferences, and companies to present or market themselves as belonging specifically to one of these fields and, hence, various characterizations which distinguish each of the fields from the others have been presented.
-In image processing, the input is an image and the output is an image as well, whereas in computer vision, an image or a video is taken as an input and the output could be an enhanced image, an understanding of the content of an image or even behavior of a computer system based on such understanding.
+In image processing, the input and output are both images, whereas in computer vision, the input is an image or video, and the output could be an enhanced image, an analysis of the image's content, or even a system's behavior based on that analysis.

 Computer graphics produces image data from 3D models, and computer vision often produces 3D models from image data.
 There is also a trend towards a combination of the two disciplines, e.g., as explored in augmented reality.

 The following characterizations appear relevant but should not be taken as universally accepted: